microsoft/react-native-windows-samples/docs/native-modules.md

   },
 ```

 The values for `name`, `type`, `jsSrcsDir` are shared with react-native as documented [here](https://reactnative.dev/docs/next/the-new-architecture/pillars-turbomodules).
-The `windows` object will cause the windows-codegen task to generate windows specific codegen for any turbomodule spec files defined within your project.
+The `windows` object will cause the windows-codegen task to generate windows specific codegen for any TurboModule spec files defined within your project.
 The `windows.namespace` property will control which C++ namespace these generated files will use.

 ### 2. Create JavaScript Specification